meerkats/winston-slacker/README.md

 Slack integration for Winston

 #Test Running
-To run tests install Jasmine `npm install jasmine -g` and run `npm test`
+To run tests install Jasmine `npm install jasmine -g` and run `jasmine-node .` from the root directory.